k-katarzyna/Lead_Conversion_Probability/README.md

 The project progress, results and comments can be found in the notebook "Project-main."
 Custom project utilities are located in the "src" module.
 Due to the extended duration of some experiments, their results were saved in the "results_data" folder.

 ### Setting up the project environment
-To recreate environment using the included YAML file:
+To recreate the environment using the included YAML file:
 ```bash
 conda env create -f environment.yml
 ```